Menu

 Intent:

-At Grange Junior School, Maths is taught following a clear progression across the key stage adhering to the National Curriculum and Hampshire Model.
-Maths links are made to other curriculum areas where possible to ensure that children see that maths is an integral part of the world around them.
-We aim to develop skills, knowledge and understanding in the key domains of fractions decimals and percentages, measures, addition, subtraction, multiplication and division.
+Rooted in the National Curriculum and shaped by our school valuesRespect, Nurture, Resilience, Challenge and Safety—we strive to foster a lifelong love of numeracy.
+At Grange Junior School, Maths is taught following a clear progression across the key stage adhering to the National Curriculum and Hampshire Planning Model.
+Maths links are made to other curriculum areas where possible to ensure that all children, especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding) see that maths is an integral part of the world around them.
+We aim to develop fluency, skills, knowledge and understanding in the key domains of fractions, decimals and percentages, measures, addition, subtraction, multiplication and division.
 We aim for children to master understanding in these areas through the use of concrete, pictoral and abstract methods and in turn this supports their ability to reason in a mathematical way.
 Problem solving is used to develop deep understanding of mathematical concepts and improves fluency, reasoning and reading skills, through a coherent learning journey.
 There is an emphasis on using visual images when problem solving to help express and explain strategies and understanding.
 Our Maths curriculum is designed to re-visit domains regularly and this alongside routine teaching of the key facts, represented in different ways and contexts, improves children’s fluency.

 Implementation:

-Long and short term planning is taken from the National Curriculum and supported by the Hampshire Assessment Model which is designed to revisit different mathematics domains repeatedly throughout the year, thus flexing the working memory part of the mathematics brain.
-Teachers naturally adapt their daily mathematics lessons to fit the needs of their pupils.
-The curriculum is supplemented by a range of resources including Testbase, White Rose Mathematics, The NCETM mastery document, Mathletics and Times Tables Rockstars.
+Long and medium term planning is taken from the National Curriculum and supported by the Hampshire Planning Model which is designed to revisit different mathematics domains repeatedly throughout the year, thus flexing the working memory part of the mathematics brain.
+Teachers naturally adapt their daily mathematics lessons to fit the needs of their pupils, especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding).
+The curriculum is supplemented by a range of resources including White Rose Mathematics, The NCETM mastery document, I See Maths, Maths Whizz and Times Tables Rockstars.

 Pupils will use concrete, pictorial and abstract methods to reason and develop skills in a mathematical way underpinned by a coherent calculation policy.
 There is regular direct teaching and monitoring of the acquisition of key facts such as times tables and division facts, number bond complements and the relationship of measures (eg that 10mm = 1cm).
 The development of problem solving and reasoning with visual images, bar models and a varied approach to problem solving (when one problem is taken and varied a number of ways, usually keeping the structure the same) has had a big impact on pupil’s understanding of mathematical concepts and has allowed them to reason in a number of different ways.
+Children are supported through carefully adapted scaffolds to enable them to fill learning gaps and become secure in age related expectations.
 The planned learning journey allows for a number of mastery non-routine problems on the same area to be explored following such problem solving and reasoning, and this allows for learning to be deepened.
 A focus on reading and understanding mathematical vocabulary is vital in this process of learning.

 Impact: